faberjs/faber-cli/README.md

 -  Currently, the only supported commenting styles are block comments like `<!-- -->` and `/* */`:
 -  The comments should start with `@faber-if:` (for the beginning) and `@faber-endif:` (for the end).
 -  The identifier is **required** for both `@faber-if` and `@faber-endif` to the action to work correctly.

+## Mentions

+This documentation was highly inspired by the [Plop](https://plopjs.com/) documentation.

+_Plop_ is an amazing framework with a similar goal as _Faber_, however, while _Plop_ is amazing for generating code inside your project, _Faber_ is fully focused on starting new projects faster. (_P.S.
+You can use both together in your boilerplates_ 😉)